Mohithash/Discord-Trump/README.md

 *Leaves the voice channel.*

 ### Say
-*Makes the selected character say anything you want.*
+*The following commands make the characters say anything you want.*

 *If the bot is in a voice channel, the speech will play through this channel.*